 In simple terms, when the universe expanded from the size of a proton to its current size, the information-energy content of its evolution (spacememory) was encoded in the vacuum structure, forming the material we see today as protons or atoms in our universe.
-When we consider a PSU as a bit of information, the solution to the vacuum catastrophe is that expansion is occurring because the Universe needs more surface to store the information embedded in its volume.
+When we consider a PSU as a bit of information, the solution to the vacuum catastrophe suggests that expansion is occurring because the Universe needs more surface horizons to store the information embedded in its volume.
 For instance, this information could be the coordinates of each PSU, or any relationship between them.

 RSF in perspective: